Martin Burgoyne: Life and career

-Born in England, Burgoyne's family moved to the United States during his childhood.
-Burgoyne attended Seminole High School in Seminole, Florida.
+Born and adopted in England, Burgoyne's family moved to the United States during his childhood.
+He attended Seminole High School in Seminole, Florida.
 In 1980, he won a Scholastic Art Award scholarship for his "photorealistic graphite portrait" portfolio, which was displayed at Tyrone Square Mall in St. Petersburg, Florida.

-Drawn to the excitement of New York, Burgoyne moved to Manhattan to study art at the Pratt Institute in the early 1980s.
+Drawn to the excitement of New York City, Burgoyne moved to Manhattan to study art at the Pratt Institute in the early 1980s.
 Upon arriving, Steve Rubell, co-owner of Studio 54, hired him as a bartender.
 He was later a bartender at Erika Belle's Lucky Strike on East 9th Street and Third Avenue in Downtown Manhattan.

 Burgoyne met and befriended up-and-coming singer Madonna and the two became roommates.
 Burgoyne was one of Madonna's early dancers following the release of her single "Everybody" on Sire Records in October 1982.
 Since Burgoyne was not a professional dancer, he was dropped from the troupe, but he was the road manager for her first club tour.
 Burgoyne also designed the cover sleeve for her 1983 single "Burning Up".
 He worked with Liz Rosenberg, a public relations executive with Sire's parent label Warner Bros.
 Records, to design covers for various artists.

 Burgoyne designed the original cover for Madonna's debut album, which was slated to be titled Lucky Star but ended up being self-titled.
 According to Seymour Stein, co-founder of Sire Records and vice president of Warner Bros.
 Records, Madonna discreetly asked A&R executive Michael Rosenblatt to decline Burgoyne's sleeve design for her album because "it just wasn't iconic enough."
 However, they maintained a close relationship and shared a circle of friends, which included artists Andy Warhol, Keith Haring, and Jean-Michel Basquiat.
 Burgoyne invited Warhol to be his date to Madonna's wedding in August 1985.